lpravda42/PythonDataIES_project/README.md

 mlflow ui
 ```

-After the logit and rf runs are completed, the best-performing model based on the rmse metric out of these two and all preceding ones inside the "Loan_prediction" experiment is selected.
+After the logit and rf runs are completed, the best-performing model based on the selected metric (rmse,mae,r2) out of these two runs and all preceding ones inside the "Loan_prediction" experiment is selected.
 This model is then registered and set to production stage.
-Finally, the basic prediction is performed inside a terminal.
+Finally, the basic prediction is performed.

+In addition to the model metrics and parameters, a user can find information about the experiment size, best model URI, registration process and prediction in the terminal.

 ## Needs to be done